ralhei/pyRserve/doc/intro.rst

 Supported Platforms
 ----------------------------

-This package has been mainly developed under Linux, and hence should run on all standard unix platforms.
-It has also been successfully used on Win32 machines.
-Unittests have only been used on the Linux side, however they might just work fine for Win32.
+This package has been mainly developed under Linux, and hence should run on all standard unix platforms, as well as on Mac OS X. pyRserve has also been successfully used on Win32 machines.
+Unittests have been used on the Linux and Mac OS X side, however they might just work fine for Win32.

 It has been tested run with Python 2.6.x and 2.7.x.
 Python 3.x has never been tested, it might or might not work.